 "We have them now, because no one else wanted them."
 Many works, be they text or pictures, are also held in private collections, which arenʹt registered anywhere and to which people can only gain access by making use of their contacts.

 As a result, the book has been lauded again and again as a great community project or, as someone put it during drinks on the terrace that warm evening: essentially the whole fraternity had a hand in it.

 The collection of sources begins with the Beirut scholar Butrus al-Bustani, whose encyclopaedia published in 1882 provides the first modern definition of painting in Arabic.

 There is also an interesting reflection by the Egyptian imam Muhammad Abduh, who in the early twentieth century extolled the use of pictures for education and thereby stood up against the ban on images that dominated in Islam.

-We hear from well-known artists such as Cesar Gemayel, who proclaimed the state of the visual arts as a measure of a nationʹs development in the year of Libyan independence (1943).
+We hear from well-known artists such as Cesar Gemayel, who proclaimed the state of the visual arts as a measure of a nationʹs development in the year of Lebanese independence (1943).
 And Shakir Hassan Al Said, who was one of the founders of the Baghdad Group for Modern Art in the early fifties.